 - President, United Council of UW Students

 - Board of directors, United States Student Association

 - WISPIRG UW-Stevens Point Chapter Chair and State Board Vice Chair

-- Hiking, biking, canoeing, fishing, camping, playing the mandolin and guitar, cooking and grilling, reading, seeing live music, and the Green Bay Packers
+I enjoy hiking, biking, canoeing, fishing, camping, playing the mandolin and guitar, cooking and grilling, reading, seeing live music, and watching the Green Bay Packers.